SherifTalaat/AWS-SG-Analyzer/README.md

 ## Prerequisites
 1. Ensure you have Python 3.7 (preferably 3.10) installed.
+2. Ensure you have nmap installed (required for Nmap port scanning)
-2. Ensure you have ~/.aws/credentials file configured with a valid region, Access Key ID, and Secret Access Key
+3. Ensure you have ~/.aws/credentials file configured with a valid region, Access Key ID, and Secret Access Key

 ## Steps
 1. Clone this repository